preethamvishy/twitter-automation/README.md

 # twitter-automation
 A NodeJS project to automate your twitter account to perform tasks like expressing gratitude to a new follower via direct message/@reply or following back new followers.

-This project uses the twit Twitter API client by ttezel - https://github.com/ttezel/twit

-# Pre-requisites
+# Usage
 This project requires Twitter API keys and tokens.
-Get your credentials - https://apps.twitter.com/.
+Get your credentials from [Twitter](https://apps.twitter.com/).

-# Usage

-Add your keys and tokens in place of '...' in automator.js
+1. Add your keys and tokens in automator.js

-npm install

-node automator.js
+2. `npm install`
+3. `node automator.js`

+This project uses the [Twit](https://github.com/ttezel/twit) Twitter API client by ttezel.